mpimd-csc/flexiblas/README.md

 * `-DLAPACK_API_VERSION=VERSION`

     Selects *LAPACK* API compatibility level.
-By default the newest one is used.
+By default, the newest one is used.
     If a *LAPACK* library loaded at runtime does not provide all functions and subroutines, the missing ones are loaded from the fallback.
     The following *LAPACK* versions are supported: